I am planning to buy Niyo card but I am not sure which one to get - what is the difference between Niyo global SBM and Niyo global DCB

 Great to hear you’re considering getting a Niyo card for your travels!

-Both the Niyo Global SBM and Niyo Global DCB cards are built to help you spend smart while exploring the world — with zero forex markup, rewards, and other travel-friendly benefits.
+Both the Niyo Global SBM and Niyo Global DCB cards are built to help you spend smart while exploring the world

 If you’re unsure which one to go for, here’s a detailed and simple breakdown to help you make the best choice based on your needs: